Rapptz/discord.py/docs/api.rst

     .. attribute:: block_member_interactions

-        Similar to :attr:`timeout` the rule will timeout a user except of having a duration.
+        Similar to :attr:`timeout`, except the user will be timed out indefinitely.
         This will request the user to edit it's profile.

         .. versionadded:: 2.3